Hundreds Of Migrants Moved From hell Of Overcrowded Greek Island - UrduPoint

 The migrants were taken onto a ship, the Caldera Vista, bound for the port of Thessaloniki on mainland Greece.

-Another 700 migrants are due to be transferred later Monday, under a decision taken by the Greek government at an emergency meeting Saturday.
+Another 700 migrants are to be transferred later Monday, following a decision taken by the Greek government at an emergency meeting Saturday.

-The government agreed on the emergency transfer of the migrants, prioritising unaccompanied minors and other vulnerable people.
+The new conservative administration agreed on the emergency transfer of the migrants, prioritising unaccompanied minors and other vulnerable people.

-AFP journalists could see regular Greek police boat patrols off the island.

-There has been growing tension between the two countries over the steady flow of migrants arriving on the Greek islands in the Aegean, which lie just off the Turkish coast.
+- Surge of arrivals - Tension has grown between the two countries over the steady flow of migrants arriving on the Greek islands in the Aegean, which lie just off the Turkish coast.

-After the EU signed an agreement with Turkey in March 2016, tighter checks made access to the Greek islands from Turkey more difficult.
+Since the EU signed an agreement with Turkey in March 2016, tighter checks have made access to the Greek islands from Turkey more difficult.

 But in recent months, nearly a hundred people on average have managed to make the crossing every day.